-The total recorded purchase price for the transaction was \$19.7 million which consisted of \$9.5 million cash paid, \$10.2 million for the value of stock.
-The Company evaluated the fair value of the contingent earn out liability and deemed it more likely than not that nothing will be owed under such agreement.
+The total recorded purchase price for the transaction was \$19.7 million which consisted of \$9.5 million cash paid and \$10.2 million for the value of stock.
+The Company evaluated the fair value of the contingent earn out liability and determined nothing was owed.
+During 2015 an agreement was reached with the shareholder representative of AirPatrol regarding the 800,000 shares that were deposited in the holdback escrow whereby the sum of 561,172 shares were authorized to be released to the AirPatrol security holders and 238,828 shares were released to the Company for cancellation.